Acceptance and Commitment Therapy in chronic pain

 - Take away easy to learn skills for working with the most challenging parts of the model, such as “self” and perspective-taking.

-The workshop includes only very short lectures, some discussion, and a relatively greater focus on demonstrations, small group work, and role-play.
+The workshop includes only very short lectures, some discussion, and a relatively greater focus on demonstrations and role-play.